DrSpatula/ossu-mit-6.00-intro-to-cs-prog/unit-02/lecture-notes/lecture-14-notes.md

-# Sampling and Monte Carlo Simulation
+# Lecture 14: Sampling and Monte Carlo Simulation

 ## Probability
 * Can sometimes be easier to calculate the probability of something _not_ happening and subtract that value from 1